-3.4 The Cellular Complex Implementation
+3.3 Cellular Complex Implementation

-The two previous examples grow the shape in a existing predefined medium: there is no actual true development, rather a patterning process because the building of the shape requires the representation of "empty" places "to invade".
+In the two previous examples (cellular automata and proximal collections), the T-shape grew in a preexisting medium.
+There was no actual "development", but rather a patterning process during which the building of the shape required the representation of "empty" places "to invade".

-The approach presented here build the shape intrinsically, without relying on the organization of a predefined space.
-The spatial structure underlying this object is an ACC. and we use 2-cells to represent the basic entities.
+In contrast, the approach presented here builds the shape intrinsically, without relying on the organization of a predefined space.
+The spatial structure underlying this object is an ACC (see Section 2.1.1) using 2-cells to represent the basic entities.

-Spatial specification
+Spatial Specification